RPNT: Robust Pre-trained Neural Transformer -- A Pathway for Generalized Motor Decoding: Ethics statement

 \section{Ethics statement}

 Our work focuses on algorithm design and evaluation for neural data.
 To evaluate the RPNT model, we used two datasets: a public dataset and a neuropixels dataset.
-The public dataset is from~\cite{perich2018neural}.
+The public dataset was introduced in the prior work~\cite{perich2018neural} and then made available online~\cite{dandi:DANDI:000688_0.250122.1735}.
 Data privacy and ethics protocols for experimental procedures related to neural data collection for this data were addressed in the original publication.
-The neuropixels dataset was collected at the University Institution and the National Primate Research Center~\cite{canfield2025spatiotemporal}.
+The neuropixels dataset was collected at the University of Washington and the Washington National Primate Research Center~\cite{canfield2025spatiotemporal}.
 All procedures were conducted in compliance with the NIH Guide for the Care and Use of Laboratory Animals and were approved by the institutional Animal Care and Use Committee.